msiegy/NACSwitchParser/README.md

 # NACSwitchParser
-Switch configuration parser that leverages the python library ciscoconfparse for identifying where to apply appropriate NAC configs
+Switch configuration file parser that leverages the python library ciscoconfparse for identifying where to apply appropriate NAC configs

 iosparser.py